matbryan52/microscopy-images-qem/slides.md

 Spectral images are a generalisation of colour images, where each sub-image or **channel** represents a well-defined band of  energy.
 * Ideally spectral channels don't overlap in energy, unlike many colour image filters
-* We normally can't sample both spatially and spectrally simultaneously, so create images channel-by-channel (e.g. EFTEM), or position-by-position (e.g STEM-EELS)
+* We normally can't sample both spatially and spectrally simultaneously, so create images *channel-by-channel* (e.g. EFTEM), or *position-by-position* (e.g STEM-EDS)

 ![bg right:40% 75% <a href="https://arxiv.org/abs/2202.01065">Almeida et al (2022)</a>](figures/pillars.svg)